henrystanley/Quark/intro.md

     :> :cow 'pig' [ :cow other | 'There is a cow and a ' print other print ] call

-There are just two more quirks to mention.
+There are just two more quote quirks to mention.

 The first is that matching doesn't recursively check data.
 That means, `[ [ a b ] | a ]`, won't do what you are probably expecting if you have a Haskell background.